anekobtw/ad-muter-spotify/README.md

  - [pycaw](https://github.com/AndreMiras/pycaw) - Python Core Audio Windows Library for accessing and manipulating audio on Windows.

 ## Contributing
 Contributions are always welcome!
-If you have any suggestions, feature requests, or bug reports, please feel free to open an issue on the GitHub repository.
+If you have any suggestions, feature requests, or bug reports, please feel free to open an issue on the [GitHub repository](https://github.com/anekobtw/ad-muter-spotify)https://github.com/anekobtw/ad-muter-spotify.